TUTINO SCORES TWICE TO LEAD BOSTON UNIVERSITY PAST PROVIDENCE, 3-2

-Freshman forward Kayla Tutino scored the game-winning goal for the Terriers
+Freshman forward Kayla Tutino nets two goals for Terriers

 PROVIDENCE, R.I. - Fifth-ranked Boston University broke a 2-2 tie late in the third period and held on to defeat the Providence College women's ice hockey team, 3-2.

 Providence was led by senior Ashley Cottrell (Sterling Heights, Mich.) and her two goals, one of which was her second short-handed strike of the weekend.

 The decision snaps the Friars' unbeaten string at six game.
 The team remains 5-1-1 for the month of November.